PelionIoT/snap-pelion-edge/docs/snap-kubelet-docker.md

-# Snap, Kubelet, and Docker
+# Snap, kubelet and Docker

 Kubelet uses a ["container runtime"](https://kubernetes.io/docs/setup/production-environment/container-runtimes/) to manage containers for Pods.

-Docker is one of the most common container runtimes and is what we chose to pair with kubelet in this build.
-We encountered several obstacles while trying to integrate kubelet, docker, and snap.
-This document outlines the process we went through to arrive at our current setup including the problems and their solutions at each step.
+Docker is one of the most common container runtimes and is paired with kubelet in this build.
+We encountered several obstacles while integrating kubelet, Docker and snap.
+This document outlines the process we went through to arrive at our current setup, including the problems and their solutions at each step.

-## Using The Official Docker Snap
+## Using the official Docker snap

-Before knowing anything about the restrictions the snap environment enforced we considered the tradeoffs between packaging docker inside our snap vs using the off-the-shelf docker snap.
-We considered that packaging docker with our snap might have undesirable side-effects if a user were to install our snap on a system where docker was already installed.
-After all, our snap may not be the only user of docker on that system and we didn't want to require a user with docker already running to uninstall their docker daemon and use ours instead.
-It was unclear how running two instances of docker on a system would affect it and what kind of isolation snaps provided.
-We settled on trying to integrate with off-the-shelf docker snap and keeping our software in a different snap.
-This was appealing because we avoided possible conflicts with other docker daemons, made our build process easier, and made our snap smaller.
-The task seemed simple enough but quirks of snap and the isolation it provides precludes this approach.
+Before knowing the restrictions the snap environment enforced, we considered the tradeoffs between packaging Docker inside our snap and using the off-the-shelf Docker snap.
+We considered that packaging Docker with our snap might have undesirable side-effects if a user were to install our snap on a system where Docker was already installed.
+After all, our snap may not be the only user of Docker on that system, and we didn't want to require users with Docker already running to uninstall their Docker daemons and use ours instead.
+It was unclear how running two instances of Docker on a system would affect it and what kind of isolation snaps provided.
+We decided to integrate with an off-the-shelf Docker snap and keep our software in a different snap.
+This was appealing because we avoided possible conflicts with other Docker daemons, made our build process easier and made our snap smaller.
+The task seemed simple enough, but quirks of snap and the isolation it provides precludes this approach.

-### Problem 1: AppArmor Profiles & Ptrace
+### Problem 1: AppArmor profiles and ptrace

-When kubelet starts up it talks to a kubernetes API server in the cloud to discover which Pods it has been assigned.
-A Pod is basically a specification for a set of containers that share the same networking namespace and the parameters they should be run with.
-After kubelet receives a Pod assignment from the API server it asks docker to start up a [pause container](https://www.ianlewis.org/en/almighty-pause-container) for this Pod which it uses to initialize the Pod's networking namespace that all other containers will belong to.
-All containers in a Pod will therefore share an IP address and will be able to talk to each other over localhost.
-CNI, container networking interface, plugins are responsible for initializing the networking interfaces for a Pod when it is starting up.
-CNI plugins just executables started by kubelet when it wants to configure the network interfaces of a new Pod.
+When kubelet starts, it talks to a Kubernetes API server in the cloud to discover which Pods it has been assigned.
+A Pod is a specification for a set of containers that share the same networking namespace and the parameters you should run them with.
+After kubelet receives a Pod assignment from the API server, it asks Docker to start a [pause container](https://www.ianlewis.org/en/almighty-pause-container) for this Pod that it uses to initialize the Pod's networking namespace that all other containers belong to.
+All containers in a Pod therefore share an IP address and can talk to one another over localhost.

+Container networking interface (CNI) plugins are responsible for initializing the networking interfaces for a Pod when it starts.
+CNI plugins are just executables kubelet starts when it wants to configure the network interfaces of a new Pod.
 The loopback CNI plugin sets up the loopback interface for a Pod.
-When trying to run the pelion-edge snap alongside the official docker snap the kubelet logs showed these errors while trying to deploy a Pod.
+When trying to run the pelion-edge snap alongside the official Docker snap, the kubelet logs showed these errors while trying to deploy a Pod:

 ```
 Aug 21 18:37:24 localhost.localdomain pelion-edge.kubelet[10990]: E0821 18:37:24.426195   10990 cni.go:309] Error adding default_test-pod-016c6de7e4f7000000000001001003c1/2017642be9f6094dec4997f658cc4187ade60eb193fa1b8ef1f064b988502412 to network loopback/cni-loopback: failed to Statfs "/proc/14361/ns/net": permission denied